nithyasripaleti1/DATA-3402_Santander-Customer-Satisfaction/README.md

 Possible next steps include:

-* Submit predicted probabilities instead of hard binary labels to better align with the original Kaggle competition format.
 * Try stronger gradient-boosted tree models such as XGBoost, LightGBM, or CatBoost.
-* Perform more systematic hyperparameter tuning using grid search or randomized search.
-* Use resampling methods such as SMOTE, undersampling, or hybrid sampling to address class imbalance.
-* Calibrate predicted probabilities using Platt scaling or isotonic regression.
-* Explore feature engineering based on sparse activity indicators.
 * Try dimensionality reduction or feature selection methods for highly sparse features.
 * Evaluate models using PR-AUC, which may be more informative for highly imbalanced classification.
-* Compare threshold choices based on business costs, such as the cost of missing a dissatisfied customer versus the cost of incorrectly flagging a satisfied customer.

 ## How to Reproduce Results